Medicare Advantage Plans

 • Refraction tests

-If you rely solely on Medicare Part A, you will be responsible for the cost of most vision-related needs.
-Understanding Your Vision Benefits is crucial in determining whether additional coverage is necessary for routine care.
+If you rely solely on Medicare Part A, you will be responsible for most routine vision-related costs.

-Medicare Part B offers limited vision benefits, typically under specific medical conditions or situations where treatment is considered medically necessary.
+Medicare Part B offers limited vision benefits, usually when services are medically necessary.

-• Vision correction after cataract surgery: Provides one pair of glasses or contact lenses.
+• Vision correction after cataract surgery: One pair of glasses or contact lenses.

 • Annual glaucoma screenings for individuals at high risk.